-An example: this URL is generated using the Donate Link Elements component.
+This example URL is generated using the Donate Link Elements component.
 It can be used in email campaigns and other places where the Fundraise Up installation code has not been added.

 When a new component is created, you can configure its behavior, appearance, and other characteristics.
 These configurations can be modified at any time by accessing that component from the Elements tab.

-- URL control/Visibility: Specific to the overlay Elements and the Sticky Button, these settings let you choose on which exact pages Elements should appear.
+- URL control/Visibility: specific to the overlay Elements and the Sticky Button, these settings let you choose on which exact pages Elements should appear.
 Find more detailed configuration instructions in the Overlays section.

-- Localization: The labels for all Elements components can be localized.
+- Localization: the labels for all Elements components can be localized.
 When Localization is enabled in your main settings, a Localization option will be displayed, which shows the translations you can enable for that component.
 When a second language is enabled, an input will appear that allows you to add customized labels in other languages.

 Customization options vary for each component.
 To view the specific options available for a certain component, create a test version of that component in the Elements tab in the Fundraise Up Dashboard.